alexandroskapsalidis/MyProjects/Supplier-Tracker-NODE_JS/README.md

 public which has the CSS files.
 Another folder called views, has the content to be shown in the browser (the ejs files).
 The ejs files allow us to write html templates and also inject dynamic data logic into them.
-Some repeated html code is in separate ejs files inside the partial folder.
+Some repeated html code is in separate ejs files inside the partials folder.
 When application runs it loads first the "index.ejs" file.
 If the URL is wrong, it redirects to a 404 page.

 The "web-supplier-tracker_DBschema.sql" file contains the SQL code to create the